 While nobody has ever been turned away for lack of funds, our ability to accommodate financial aid requests rests on the strength of our program enrollment and the generosity of the individuals, businesses and foundations that partner with Wild Earth to make financial aid possible.

 We're in this together!
 Many of us are stretching ourselves to make sure that cost doesn't get in the way of anyone playing, exploring and learning in nature.

+Cooking with fire can eliminate harmful bacteria, change flavor, and prolong the “shelf life” of our food.
+Wild Earth invites you to join acorn aficionado Mark Ressl and passionate cook, hunter, forager, a dabbler of many things food related Dustin Lamberta and for a full day experience of cooking over, under, around fire.
 We will practice a variety of ancient techniques to cook hunted, gathered and locally grown foods.
-Participants will leave the weekend with new recipes, new skills, and a deeper sense of connection to the food we eat, where it comes from, and how to prepare it with love and care.
+Participants will go home with new recipes, new skills, and a deeper sense of connection to the food we eat, where it comes from, and how to prepare it with love and care.

 Some of the campfire cooking techniques will likely include: